 The lower quality, cheaper tables are made to satisfy people who want a more affordable table, as they are not too serious about Foosball, or they are buying it for children, who may lose interest in a few months.
 Whereas some people want a better quality game, but do not have enough space.

 Looking at the tables, the prices and their reviews, you can easily see which tables fall into each category.

-Tabletops tend to be made from MDF or composite wood material.
-These materials are both perfect for building this type of game, but if long life and durability are critical to you, then MDF tends to be more durable than composite wood
+Tabletops are made from MDF or composite wood material.
+These materials are both perfect for building this type of game, but if long life and durability are critical to you, then MDF is more durable than composite wood.

 If you want a professional level game, or want to practice to become an expert, then these types of table are probably not the right choice.
 You cannot use as much vigor, push and pull the rods with a lot of force as you can on a full sized game, as the table is smaller, lighter and will quickly move should you try some of these moves.

 The smaller size also means that when you are playing in a professional competition, you will be at a disadvantage because you are used to playing on a smaller playing area

 If you want to be a professional foosball player or just want to reach an advanced level, choose a full-sized dedicated foosball table.
 A standard size foosball table is large and hefty and takes up a lot of room.

 Usually, a standard foosball table is about 2 ½ feet wide and 5 feet in length, while a regulation-sized table is 29-30 inches wide and 54-56 inches long.
 Also, its height is around 34-36 inches.